 Rotorua Rugby Park speedway (for

-Some months ago a Graeme Frost in Adelaide emailed and asked why Rotorua Rugby Park was not listed on the web site list of NZ Speedways.
+Back in 2006 a Graeme Frost in Adelaide emailed and asked why Rotorua Rugby Park was not listed on the web site list of NZ Speedways.
 He sent scans of the front cover of the program which showed indeed a meeting was held there and the drivers included Bob Tattersall and Bob Andrews amongst the solo riders.

 It is an example of how small the world is.
 Graeme got the program from someone in America, possibly because of the Tattersall connection.
 I contacted Gordon McIsaac, the Guru of NZ speedway records and he said yes indeed, one meeting was held there in the 1965/66 season, and suggested I contact Reece Facoory who was the track manager.